 Within the past few years, the world has heard these automakers announce their commitment to EV production and their willingness to invest billions of dollars into new sustainable technology.
-For instance:

 - In 2015, Audi announced the automaker’s commitment to achieve at least 25% of all U.S. sales from EVs by 2025.
 Currently the e-Tron is Audi’s only available BEV in the U.S., but the Audi e-Tron Sportback is looking to change that in 2020.